IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 --------------------

-Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through our integration with `WorldMap <http://guides.dataverse.org/en/latest/user/data-exploration/worldmap.html>`_ (a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University).
+Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through our integration with `WorldMap <http://guides.dataverse.org/en/latest/user/data-exploration/worldmap.html>`_, a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University.

 Astronomy (FITS)
 --------------------

+Metadata found in the header section of Flexible Image Transport System (FITS) files is automatically extracted by Dataverse, aggregated and added to the Astronomy Metadata of the Dataset that the file belongs to.
+This FITS file metadata, is therefore searchable and browsable (facets) at the Dataset-level.

 New Dataset